tom-seddon/b2/doc/Debug-version.md

   input line)
 * `Cycle count` - stop when the trace has been going for a particular number of cycles
+* `Write $xxxx` - recording will stop when the given address is written to.
+(Same rules as for the corresponding start condition.)
+  When using `Write $xxxx` for start and end conditions, the same address can be used for both

 (`Return` and `OSWORD 0` often go together, because this works well for tracing code CALLed from the BASIC prompt.)